-- If any wastewater has been spilled into the sample compartment, it should be washed with soapy water, then rinsed and dried. - The intake line and sampling chamber can be cleaned by drawing several samples from a bucket of warm, soapy water, followed by several more drawn from a bucket of warm rinse water (you might want to set up a program configuration to be used for this purpose).
-Replace the tubing and/or chamber if that process fails to remove all significant fouling. - You might also want to occasionally wash and wax the exterior fiberglass shell to keep the unit looking like new.
+- The exterior of the unit can be washed using non-corrosive household or automotive cleaning products. - If any wastewater has been spilled into the sample compartment, it should be washed with soapy water, then rinsed and dried. - The intake line can be cleaned by drawing several samples from a bucket of warm, soapy water, followed by several more drawn from a bucket of warm rinse water (you might want to set up a program configuration to be used for this purpose).
+Replace the tubing if that process fails to remove all significant fouling. - The sampling chamber can be cleaned by screwing off its clear plastic top and washing out any contamination of the top or base using first soapy and then clear rise water.
+Replace either component if it remains significantly fouled.